How to Make Low Carb Ice Cream with Matcha Tea Powder

 Freezing Tips

 Store Matcha Tea Ice cream made with eggs in the freezer for one week; typically, it will remain soft and easy to scoop for up to 1-2 days.
-After two days, leave the ice cream on the countertop for 15 minutes or until slightly softened for a scoopable texture.
+After two days, leave the ice cream on the countertop for 15 minutes, or until it is slightly softened to achieve a scoopable texture.

 Store the ice cream in the freezer for up to a week to keep the best Matcha flavour.
-Ice cream without eggs will be scoopable between 7-12 hours after freezing.
+Ice cream without eggs will be scoopable between 7 and 12 hours after freezing.
 To make it scoopable again, remove it from the freezer and let it sit in the fridge for about 20 minutes or until it becomes slightly soft.

-EXPERT TIP: To create perfectly round ice cream scoops, start at one corner of the container and roll the scoop downward as you work toward the center instead of just scooping along the top surface.
-By doing this, you can ensure that each scoop is uniform in shape and size, and you’ll have a neater presentation overall.
+USEFUL TIP: To create perfectly round ice cream scoops, start at one corner of the container and roll the scoop downward as you work toward the center, rather than just scooping along the top surface.
+By doing this, you can ensure that each scoop is uniform in shape and size, resulting in a neater overall presentation.

 Rate us!